blip-lorist/miv-backmask/README.md

 ## Contributing

 Don't see your fav feature?
-Put the thing down, flip it, and backmask it.
+Pull the thing down, flip it, and backmask it.
 PRs welcome!